 Jamf recently entered the league of leading developers sponsored by the Machine Identity Management Development Fund.
 I had the opportunity to meet with Jamf, who are the standard for Apple in the enterprise, and learn about their plans for integrating the Venafi Platform and Jamf Pro.
 Here I am speaking with Josh Jagdfeld, Director of Marketing at Jamf, about their involvement in the Development Fund.

 Josh: Jamf helps organizations succeed with Apple.
 More than 35,000 organizations use our software to connect, manage and protect their Apple products, apps and corporate resources in the cloud without ever having to touch the devices.
 With Jamf, Apple devices can be deployed to employees brand new in the shrink-wrapped box, set up automatically and personalized at first power-on and administered continuously throughout the life of the device.
 Our software solutions preserve and extend the native Apple experience, allowing employees to use their Apple devices as they do in their personal lives, while retaining their privacy and fulfilling IT’s enterprise requirements around deployment, access and security.

-Bridget: How critical is machine identity protection for the Apple devices you manage?
+Bridget: How critical is machine identity management for the Apple devices you manage?